V2.2: Building a web app

 Just like actions, every view in a Hanami app is an individual class.
 Views prepare the values to be passed to a template, then render that template to generate their output.

-We can find this view’s template in our app directory at app/templates/home/show.html.erb.
+We can find this view’s template in our app directory at app/templates/home/index.html.erb.
 Let’s adjust this template to include our desired “Welcome to Bookshelf” text.

 <h1>Welcome to Bookshelf</h1>